aklinker1/zero-ioc/README.md

 }
 ```

-Once your services are created, you can register them on a container:
+Once your services are defined, you can register them on a container:

 ```ts
 // main.ts